 This spicy Indian Bombay potatoes recipe is an easy vegetarian and vegan Indian dish that really packs the heat with five fresh green chilies.
 Ever had delicious spicy Bombay potatoes at an Indian food restaurant and wondered just how they get something as simple as potatoes to taste so incredible?
 This is one way.

 One of the secrets for the perfect spicy Bombay potatoes is in the cooking oil.
-I find that using mustard oil instead of any other option gives my Indian food dishes that little extra burst of authentic taste, so try using mustard oil in this recipe if you can.
-But because mustard oil isn't always easy to find, try one of these other options to add a little extra flavor: coconut oil, ghee, peanut oil or a combination of these oils.
+Using mustard oil gives Indian food dishes that little extra burst of authentic taste.
+But because mustard oil isn't always easy to find, try one of these other options to add a little extra flavor: coconut oil, ghee, peanut oil, or a combination of these oils.

 This recipe is both vegetarian and vegan.
-If you need it to be gluten-free, swap out the flour for a gluten-free flour and be sure to use gluten-free tamari in place of the regular soy sauce.
+If you need it to be gluten-free, swap out the flour for gluten-free flour and be sure to use gluten-free tamari in place of the regular soy sauce.
 The remaining ingredients are all gluten-free.

-- 3 tbsp. flour
+- 3 tablespoons flour

-- 1/2 tsp. salt
+- 1/2 teaspoon salt

 - 2 potatoes (chopped into about 1-inch chunks)